 Status.
 The final report was delayed due to unplanned attrition in the Inspections Division staff and a reduced manning profile for a temporary period.
-The report is planned for publication in September 2020.
+Additional delays occurred due to the COVID-19 pandemic.
+The report is planned for publication in December 2020.